Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Operators should consider including specific guidelines for the collection of aggregated and/or anonymized data for research purposes, within or outside of their own organization.
 This can benefit not only the operator (through inclusion in novel research) but also the wider Internet community.
-See [SURFnet's policy](https://surf.nl/datasharing) on data sharing for research as an example.
+See the policy published by SURFnet [@SURFnet-policy] on data sharing for research as an example.

 # DNS Recursive Operator Privacy (DROP) statement